lamudi-gmbh/use-case-bundle/doc/01-concept.md

 namespace MyBundle\UseCase;

-use Lamudi\UseCaseBundle\Exception\UseCaseException;
+use Lamudi\UseCaseBundle\Exception\AlternativeCourseException;

-class RetrievalFailureException extends UseCaseException {
+class RetrievalFailureException extends AlternativeCourseException {
 }

 ```

-It's recommended for your exceptions to extend the ```UseCaseException``` that's supplied with Use Case Bundle.
+It's recommended for your exceptions to extend the ```AlternativeCourseException``` that's supplied with Use Case Bundle.
 It will
 distinct the exception thrown as a consequence of your business logic from other kinds of failures.
 It is also used by
 the tools provided by Use Case Bundle - you will find more on that topic in chapter [Use Cases in Symfony](02-use-cases-in-symfony.md).